NAS JRB Fort Worth School Liaison Recognized for Assistance in Achieving Purple Star Designation for Granbury ISD Schools

-School Liaison Heather Jaynes from Naval Air Station (NAS) Joint Reserve Base (JRB) Fort Worth was honored on Sept.
+NAS JRB FORT WORTH, TEXAS - School Liaison Heather Jaynes from Naval Air Station (NAS) Joint Reserve Base (JRB) Fort Worth was honored on Sept.
 18, for her efforts in helping all ten schools within Granbury Independent School District (ISD) attain the Purple Star Designation.
-(Courtesy Photo)
+The Purple Star Designation is awarded to schools that provide outstanding support to military-connected students and their families.

+Jaynes, a champion for military-connected students, expressed her gratitude for the recognition.

+“It has truly been a remarkable privilege to collaborate with such an extraordinary team of dedicated professionals, all of whom share an unwavering commitment to serve our military children and families.
+I am genuinely appreciative of this enriching experience,” she said.

 |Date Taken: